 Why a Native Hedge?

-Our native hedge plants seem to me to be a bizarrely under-utilized resource in urban environments in particular.
-Perhaps people associate them with unruly mixed hedges, when they want a clean and tidy look.
+Our native British hedge plants seem to me to be a bizarrely under-utilized resource in urban environments in particular.
+Here they can significantly help to reduce pollution.
+Perhaps people associate them with unruly country hedges, when they want a clean and tidy look.
 In which case, why not suggest a clipped single species?
-These plants can be as architectural as yew or box; use Hawthorn, for example.
-Like Blackthorn, a great security barrier but beautiful in spring, and fruitful in autumn.
+Other native plants can be as architectural as yew or box; use Hawthorn, for example.
+Like Blackthorn, a great security barrier, beautiful in spring, and fruitful in autumn.

 For summer colour, completing all year round interest, punctuate with our native Honeysuckle, Lonicera periclymenum, or Dog rose,Rosa canina.
 To my mind, though, the more species in a hedge the better, if for no other reason than increasing its associated biodiversity.
 Structurally mixed hedges look sounder to me as well; you need a good mix of suckering species like Blackthorn and Hazel to continue to give it a good thick base.

-This means a traditional hedge is excellent for security.
-If native hedges have kept cows and sheep out for hundreds of years, they’ll deal with people too!
+This all means a traditional hedge is excellent for security.
+If they have kept cows and sheep out for hundreds of years, they’ll deal with people too!
 Hawthorn and Blackthorn – the clues are in their names – make impenetrable barriers.
 Hawthorn’s synonym – “Quickthorn” – also tells you how fast it will grow

 Native hedge plants make good visual screens too.
-Beech and Hornbeam keep their leaves in hedges, and additionally to Yew, Holly and Privet are also evergreen.
+Beech and Hornbeam keep their leaves in hedges, and Yew, Holly and Privet are also evergreen.